ProfLehman/cs415_fall_2025/sql/practice_5.md

 Aggregations in SQL are operations that combine values from multiple rows into a single summary value.
 Common aggregation functions include `COUNT`, `SUM`, `AVG`, `MIN`, and `MAX`.

-These aggregations are often paired with `GROUP BY` to organize results into categories and `HAVING` to restrinct rows.
+These aggregations are often paired with `GROUP BY` to organize results into categories and `HAVING` to restrict rows.

 They are especially useful for analyzing data trends, producing summaries, and supporting decision-making from large datasets.